boazsegev/plezi/README.md

     $ plezi new appname

-That's it, now you have a ready to use basic web server (with some demo code), just run it:
+That's it, now you have a ready to use basic web server (with some demo code).
+If you're on MacOS or linux you can simply double click the `appname` script file in the `appname` folder.
+Or, from the terminal, you can type:

     $ cd appname
     $ ./appname # ( or: plezi s )